CiscoDevNet/terraform-provider-iosxe/docs/data-sources/radius_server.md

 ### Read-Only

 - `attributes` (Attributes List) Customize selected radius attributes (see [below for nested schema](#nestedatt--attributes))
+- `dead_criteria_time` (Number) The time during which no properly formed response must be received from the RADIUS server
+- `dead_criteria_tries` (Number) The number of times the router must fail to receive a response from the radius server to mark it as dead
+- `deadtime` (Number) Time to stop using a server that does not respond
 - `id` (String) The path of the retrieved object.

 <a id="nestedatt--attributes"></a>